-Chrystie joined the University of Brighton in 2015 after working at Queen Mary University of London from 2004-2015.
-Her academic background is interdisciplinary, having been an EPSRC Postdoctoral Researcher in the Cognitive Science research group within Queen Mary's School of Electronic Engineering and Computer Science (2011-2015) and a visiting lecturer in the Department of Linguistics (2008-2015).
+Chrystie joined the University of Brighton in February 2015 after working at Queen Mary University of London from 2004-2015 where she was most recently an EPSRC Postdoctoral Researcher in the Cognitive Science research group (2011-2015) and a visiting lecturer in the Department of Linguistics (2008-2015).
 She received her PhD in Linguistics and Computer Science from Queen Mary University of London in 2011, and has a BA Honours in Sociology and Women’s Studies from the University of Regina (Canada) and an MA in Sociology from Dalhousie University (Canada).

 Chrystie's teaching is informed by the goal of transforming the classroom to a place where students embrace the possibilities of self-determination in their studies.
-She plans the classroom experience, assessments, and modules so that students realise that though critical thinking and analytical work can be difficult and time-intensive, they may also be sources of passionate engagement, pleasure, and courage.
+She plans the classroom experience, assessments, and modules so that students realise that though critical thinking and analytical work can be difficult and time-intensive, they may also be sources of pleasure and courage.
 She practices this pedagogical mission by being equally engaged in the interactive process of learning, by supporting the academic and pastoral needs of her students, and leading by example in demonstrating how both learning and thinking are actions that rely on openness and reflection.